pantheon-systems/documentation/source/content/disaster-recovery.md

 While Solr can be enabled on a site with Disaster Recovery, Pantheon's Solr service is not highly available, nor does it include failover for Solr.
 The RTO and RPO do not apply to Pantheon's Solr Service.

-If your site requires Solr for basic functionality, do not use Pantheon's Solr service.
+If your site requires Solr, do not use Pantheon's Solr service.
 If you require a highly available Solr service, please consider an [alternative Solr service](/solr#alternatives-to-pantheons-solr-service).

 ### Using Pantheon Solr Service on Sites With Disaster Recovery